tanishkumar2003/Parsing/README.md

 Notes:
 - The lexer input is case sensitive.
 - Tokens can be separated by arbitrary amounts of whitespace, which your lexer should discard.
-Spaces, tabs ('\t') and newlines ('\n') are all considered whitespace.
+Spaces, tabs ('\t'), and newlines ('\n') are all considered whitespace.
-- When excaping characters with `\` within Ocaml strings/regexp you must use `\\` to escape from the string and regexp.
+- When excaping characters with `\` within Ocaml strings/regexp, you must use `\\` to escape from the string and regexp.
 - If the beginning of a string could match multiple tokens, the **longest** match should be preferred, for example:
   - "let0" should not be lexed as `Tok_Let` followed by `Tok_Int 0`, but as `Tok_ID("let0")`, since it is an identifier.
   - "314dlet" should be tokenized as `[Tok_Int 314; Tok_ID "dlet"]`.
-Arbitrary amounts of whitespace also includes no whitespace.
+Arbitrary amounts of whitespace also include no whitespace.
   - "(-1)" should not be lexed as `[Tok_LParen; Tok_Sub; Tok_Int(1); Tok_LParen]` but as `Tok_Int(-1)`.
 (This is further explained below)
 - There is no "end" token  -- when you reach the end of the input, you are done lexing.